 · Make a phone call or send a warming text message

 · Social media -look for them on platforms like Facebook, Instagram, Twitter, etc.

 · Once you find them- Ask to meet up in person

 · Go somewhere where know you’ll run them in person

 · Be persistent but not over-eager

-Friendships are our way to connect with others and establish bonds.
-Building friendships helps with confidence, reducing stress, learning coping skills and having a sense of belonging.
-Having quality friendships can help in reducing health problems such as anxiety and depression.
+Friendships are meant to connect with others and establish bonds.
+Building friendships helps with confidence, reduces stress, teaches coping skills, and has a sense of the meaning of belonging.
+Good quality friendships can help in reducing health problems such as anxiety and depression.
 It’s vital for our emotional well-being as well.